Medicare Online (formerly HIC Online)

 Medicare Online cuts paperwork and speeds up payment times.
 For bulk billed services, it eliminates batching and payments can be deposited directly into the health care provider’s nominated bank account within two-three working days.

 It also makes it easier for practices to help patients claim their Medicare rebate on-the-spot.
-Patients can receive their rebate electronically within two-three working days by providing their bank account details to Medicare Australia, or their practice.
+Patients can receive their rebate electronically within two-three working days by providing their bank account details to Medicare, or their practice.

 Did you know… if you already have Medicare Online, it’s easy to ‘switch on’ patient claiming.
-To find out more, contact your software vendor or Medicare Australia.
+To find out more, contact your software vendor or Medicare.

 - Can be used for patient and bulk bill claims